vmurigneu/shotgun_ga_workflow/README.md

 1. Upload the raw datasets (fastq files) in a Galaxy history

-2. Create a dataset collection containing the fastq files.
+2. Create a dataset collection containing the fastq files
+The workflow will take one fastq file per sample as input.
+* If the dataset are single-end reads, include all the files in the collection
+* If the dataset are paired-end reads, only include the forward reads (R1) for each sample

 The goal of a collection is to process all the samples at once.